ghyatzo/jl_EveLiveDPS/README.md

 	+ Out: Neuting + Personal Nos Drain
 - Mining (Amount, no m3 yet)

+### Highly Customizable Plotting & High Accuracy DPS estimation
+You can change which information to show and play with the graph configuration, such as: the size of the moving window (default to 60 seconds) or how smooth you wish the time series to be (less smooth: more responsive but noisier.
+More smooth: a bit less responsive but gives more gawkable informations at a glance).
+You can access the configuration window from menu->Show Config Window Two visual indicators bar that can be hidden, to manually set some kind of threshold you need to see at a glance (i.e. How much tank your ship can take, and how much when heated.)

+This tool tries to smooth out as best it can to give you the closest estimate to the theoretical dps you are doing, while still considering all other variables.
+No more dancing around the true average dps.

+P.S.: you can double-right click on any graph, to show a contextual menu with some more options.

+#### Extra info
+- Top 5 sources for total damage, who did the most damage so far (other metrics supported too)
+- Top 5 sources for highest alpha damage, who hits the hardest (other metrics supported too)
+- Damage application distribution graph (hits, penetrates, etc...)
+- Others as soon as I come up with other barely useful informations to show...

 ### Concurrent Multicharacter Support
 Automatically detects all recent characters you logged in with and new ones.
 You can then start and stop the logging for each character indipendently.